strauberly/add-user/README.md

 This project is part of a course study on React.js put together by Maximillian Schwarzmueller.

+It is a simplistic application that utilizes key concepts of React.js such as Components, props, lifting state and state management, styling, and passing functions between components.

 This README will serve as a dev journal at least until project is completed.

 Thank you for checking out what I am working on!

 ### Cheers!

+---

+-14 May 2022-

+Application now displays a modal window to display errors and toggles off by clicking on button or backdrop.

+This concludes this course studies development for the time being.

 ---